Sea buckthorn: benefits, dosage, contraindications

 ✪✪✪✪✪

-Initial clinical research reveals mixed results regarding the use of sea buckthorn seed and pulp oil to treat dermatoses.
-One study suggests that daily consumption of 5 g of sea buckthorn seed and pulp oil for four months may improve the severity of atopic dermatitis, although the efficacy of seed oil alone is not confirmed, and the efficacy of pulp oil is not significantly different from placebo.
-Furthermore, topical application of sea buckthorn cream at 10% or 20% for four weeks did not reduce the severity of atopic dermatitis in mild to moderate cases.
-However, a small clinical study showed that applying a sea buckthorn fruit extract in corn oil twice a day for eight weeks reduced the severity of psoriatic lesions compared to corn oil alone.
+Initial clinical research shows mixed results regarding the use of sea buckthorn seed oil and pulp to treat dermatoses.
+One study suggests that daily consumption of 5 g of seed oil and sea buckthorn pulp for four months may improve the severity of atopic dermatitis, although the efficacy of seed oil alone is not confirmed, and that of sea buckthorn pulp is not significantly different from placebo.
+Furthermore, topical application of a 10% or 20% sea buckthorn cream for four weeks did not reduce the severity of atopic dermatitis in mild to moderate cases.
+However, a small clinical trial showed that applying a sea buckthorn fruit extract in corn oil twice daily for eight weeks reduced the severity of psoriatic lesions compared with corn oil alone.

 Posologie